fergiemcdowall/pumbledb/README.md

 ##Weaknesses
 *  Single node only
-*  Not quite as blazing fast as in memory systems (although _fast enough_ for most scenarios)
+*  Not quite as blazing fast as in memory systems

 ##Future releases
 *  Sharding